 - Share a Residence.
 Couples can just continue to live together and informally start creating separate lives and interests.
 That is not unusual.
 It often leads to divorce, but some people are tolerant enough to live that way.
 If there are significant problems, they won't just go away.
 They usually get worse over time.

-The short answer to how fathers can win custody is: the same way mothers do.
 There is often still a perception that women automatically always win custody.
 That is not true.
-Mothers still end up with custody more often than fathers, but in contested cases that is not necessarily true.
-While there are still a few judges who automatically favor mothers, there are many other judges who bend over backwards to be fair to both sides.
-Juries in Texas don’t shy away from awarding custody to the more deserving parent, male or female.
+In my experience, mothers still end up with custody more often than fathers, but in contested cases that is not necessarily true.
+Most judges look at a variety of factors if they are deciding custody.
+Judges and juries don't shy away from awarding custody to the more deserving parent, male or female.

-The easiest way for a father to get primary custody of a child is to do so through negotiations.
-Sometimes both parents will agree that the father is the more appropriate parent for primary custody because he is in better financial shape or has more time available or has a better relationship with the child, or for some other reason.
+The easiest way for either parent to get primary custody of a child is to do so through negotiations.
+Sometimes both sides will agree that one parent is the more appropriate parent for primary custody because that parent has had the primary role in parenting or has more time available or has a better relationship with the child, or for some other reason.
 Sometimes the parents work out creative arrangements that fit the schedules of both parents and the child.
 Collaborative Law is very helpful in setting up customized plans for sharing time with a child.

-The question, though, really refers to those cases where the parties can’t reach an agreement.
-For those cases, I offer the following
+The question, though, really refers to those cases where the parties can't reach an agreement.
+For those cases, consider the following

 These seven tips are all factors often relied on by judges or juries who are deciding custody questions.
 They all start and end with being a good parent.

-This is a frequent question, asked by about half of my clients, sometimes at the beginning of a case and sometimes after it has gone on for a while.
+This is a frequent question, sometimes at the beginning of a case and sometimes after it has gone on for a while.
 Actually, most clients eventually get to this question if their divorce lingers long enough.
-There are a few things that can be done, but they ultimately depend on the goodwill or motivation of your spouse.
-You can always just wait for a trial, but it usually takes a long time to get into court (often a year or more in Tarrant County).
 The situation is similar in other (non-divorce) family law matters.

-Here’s my list of 9 suggestions.
-You may be uncomfortable and may not enjoy some of them, but they are provided to help you speed up the process, not to make things more pleasant for you; if speed is not your highest priority, you may not want to do some of these.
-Please remember, they may not apply in every case – they are possibilities to consider.
+9 Suggestions to Help Speed Up Your Divorce.
+You may be uncomfortable and may not enjoy some of them; if speed is not your highest priority, you may not want to do some of these.
+Please remember, they may not work in every case – they are possibilities to consider.